ilkamo/ethparser-go/README.md

 # Ethereum Parser

 I had a lot of fun working on this project.
 My approach was to create a parser that could be easily extended with new repositories and ethereum clients.
-All the code is tested with unit tests and I tried to keep it as clean as possible.
+Most of the code is tested with unit tests and I tried to keep it as clean as possible.
 The most interesting parts are commented in the code so that reviewers can understand my thought process.

 ## Packages